 For full-body workouts, elliptical trainers, rowing machines, and step machines are your best bet.

 Like the SkiErg, an Airdyne bike is also not for the faint of heart.
 If you’re not after a hardcore fitness routine and looking for something more enjoyable to burn calories daily, it’s hard to beat the NordicTrack 2950 Treadmill or S22i exercise bike.

 Step 2 – Account for the Footprint

 Once you know which machine(s) suits you the best, it’s time to take some measurements.
 Be sure you have enough room in your home or garage gym to accommodate the cardio machine of your choice.
-Believe it or not, we’ve read more than a handful of reports written by people who were unaware of the machine’s size.
+Believe it or not, we’ve read more than a handful of reports written by people who were unaware of a machine’s size.
 Don’t fall into this category.

 What cardio machine is best for abs?

 Are you as obsessed with toning and strengthening your abs as we are?
 The best machines in our Top 10 for abs are all of them, depending on where you’re at physically.